gmoe/gmoe/README.md

 - 💬 Learn more about me on [griffin.moe](https://griffin.moe/)
 - 📫 How to reach me: [me@griffin.moe](mailto:me@griffin.moe)
 - 👤 Pronouns: he/him
 - ⚡ Fun fact: I can crochet/knit and I casually speedrun A Link To The Past.
-Currently learning Any% RMG.